Maple Grove Village Hall damaged in Tuesday night fire

 When firefighters arrived, they reported seeing a fire with significant smoke at the back of the building.

-Crews upgraded the fire to a second alarm, calling in reinforcements to help them with the fire.
+Crews upgraded the fire to a second alarm and called in reinforcements to help them with the fire.

 "To just have enough crews to work through, we elevated to a second alarm.
 So for us, with a second alarm, it brings four of five stations to the scene and then our fifth one provides coverage for the city,” said Chief Bush.